aktham-ebrahim/aktham/README.md

-# aktham
-check the number if it prime or not
+# check the number if it prime or not